 Serving Suggestions

-If you want to get fancier, make it into a pumpkin mousse trifle by layering into glasses with the crushed cookies.
+If you want to get fancier, make it into a pumpkin mousse trifle by layering into glasses with the crushed cookies, like a parfait.

 Recipe FAQs